 Biomedical Imaging focuses on developing technology and applications for life science research and advanced medical imaging systems.
 This thrust area includes the fundamentals of biomedical imaging instrumentation and systems analysis.
-Specifically, we learn to analyze imaging systems with quantitative assessments of resolution, contrast, signal to noise ratio, based on convolution, Fourier Transforms, and noise analysis of these systems.
-Specific technologies include optical microscopy for cellular imaging, quantum dot imaging, as well as SPECT, PET, Scintigraphy, X-ray, ultrasound, CT, and MRI for both medical and life science research applications.
-Emerging biomedical trends, including targeted therapy (the gamma knife or IMRT), smart contrast agents and targeted molecular and cellular imaging are also introduced.
-This thrust area is designed to prepare students for the thriving biomedical imaging industry, medical school, or graduate studies in diverse areas of biomedical research.
+We learn to analyze imaging systems with quantitative assessments of resolution, contrast, and noise.
+Specific technologies include optical microscopy, SPECT, PET, Scintigraphy, X-ray, ultrasound, CT, and MRI for both medical and life science research applications.
+Emerging biomedical trends, including targeted radiotherapy, smart contrast agents, and targeted molecular and cellular imaging are also introduced.
+This concentration area is designed to prepare students for the thriving biomedical imaging industry, medical school, or graduate studies in diverse areas of biomedical research.

 Synthetic biology aims to design and build novel biological functions and systems by applying engineering design principles to biology.
 From advanced therapeutics to biofuels to new materials, the applications of synthetic biology are diverse.
-However, the unifying question that connects these disparate problems is: how do you program the behavior of a cell?
-Despite 30 years of work in this area, the largest constructs that genetic engineers have designed have with few exceptions been smaller than 20,000 bases of DNA in length.
-When you consider that a bacterium typically has 4 million bases of DNA in its genome, and multicellular organisms typically have billions of bases, it is clear that we have barely scratched the surface of the theoretical potential of engineered biological systems.
 Synthetic biology broadly seeks to develop new technologies and engineering principles that will allow us to construct better-performing genetic systems quickly, cheaply, reliably, and safely.
 A student in synthetic biology must possess a broad set of skills include qualitative and quantitative knowledge of biochemistry and molecular biology, laboratory skills in biotechnology, and engineering concepts that span the range from chemical engineering to computer science.
 Graduates with a concentration in synthetic biology are prepared to work broadly in the field of biotechnology, and specifically in research, pharma, and energy applications.